 With the gearshift lever in N (Neutral), the vehicle can be started and is free to roll.
 Hold the brake pedal down while in this position.

-(Overdrive)
+D (Overdrive) with Tow/Haul OFF

-The normal driving position for the best fuel economy.
-Transmission operates in gears one through four.
+D (Overdrive) with Tow/Haul OFF is the normal driving position for the best fuel economy.
+The overdrive function allows automatic upshifts and downshifts through gears one through five.